 Linda Minton is a healthcare consultant and medical writer based in New York City.
 She received a Masters in Public Health from Yale University.
 She develops medical communications for patients and caregivers that translate complex information into understandable, actionable materials.
 Linda has recently authored patient guides focusing on the intersection of mental health and the disease process.

-Pallavee is Manager of Community Development at Health Union where she aspires to establish supportive communities at the corner of empathy and creativity.
+Pallavee Trehan was a Manager of Community Development at Health Union where she aspired to establish supportive communities at the corner of empathy and creativity.
 At the core of all of her passions, is connectivity.
 Whether it’s connecting people, ideas, moments, words, images, or visions - she believes that life is more magical when it is shared.
 Deeply committed to mobilizing communities, she is passionate about furthering Health Union’s mission to create an ecosystem that fosters honest interactions about health conditions between and among patients, caregivers, professionals, and providers.
-In her free time she helps curate secret concerts to bring intimacy and active listening back to experiencing live music!
+In her free time, she helps curate secret concerts to bring intimacy and active listening back to experiencing live music!

-Lauren Tucker is the Director of Community Development at Health Union.
-Lauren’s former career as an Elementary School Teacher has paved her way to understand and empathize with many different people of all ages.
-She brings her creative eye to making real world connections and building relationships with all those she interacts with.
+Lauren Tucker was previously a Director of Community Development at Health Union.
+Lauren’s former career as an elementary school teacher has paved her way to understand and empathize with many different people of all ages.
+She brings her creative eye to making real-world connections and building relationships with all those she interacts with.
 Lauren’s passion for helping and teaching others is infectious and helps to nurture Health Union’s online Communities.

 Katie Van Horn

-Katie Van Horn MSW, MPH is Director of Community Development at Health Union where she utilizes her background in patient and family centered care and patient experience to empower and engage individuals living with chronic health conditions.
+Katie Van Horn MSW, MPH was previously a Director of Community Development at Health Union where she utilizes her background in patient and family-centered care and patient experience to empower and engage individuals living with chronic health conditions.
 Before joining Health Union, Katie worked in the healthcare and nonprofit sectors as a clinical social worker and a public health program manager.
 Katie utilizes her past experience working alongside patients and families to create safe and vibrant communities.